ManojChandran/Object_Oriented/Chapter 6 - Design Patterns/README.md

 # Design Pattern

 Now the stage is set and we are ready for big leap.
 We have quality Objects and Perfect guidelines to implement it.
-We started building maintainable code with next generation programming language, but re-usability is still a concern and every time we end up re-inventing the wheel.
+We started building maintainable complex code solutions, with next generation programming language.
+But, re-usability is still a concern and every time we end up re-inventing the wheel.

 With Object Oriented design principle in hand, their implementation is big thing.
 Proper implementation will provide us with maintainable and re-usable code.
+Continious use and development helped the developers to fomulate a set of design principles.

 Known principles are :